The Importance of an AA Sponsor

 Remember that your decision is not final and if you find later on that you are not a good match, there’s nothing preventing you from switching sponsors.

 The main thing to consider is that always having a sponsor on speed dial is critical.
 In moments of weakness, you do not have time to shop for a new sponsor.
-Use your resources while you have clarity and you’ll find a sponsor that will be there for you at any time.
+Use your resources from The District Recovery and AA while you have clarity and you’ll find a program or sponsor that will be there for you at any time.